mgbpm/biofx-workflows/steps/GDHIngestAndFilter.md

 * String reference_build - optional - the reference genome build, defaults to "GRCh38"
 * Array[String] vcf_transform_functions - optional - list of VCF transform functions to apply, defaults to ["sample_base.lmm_calculate_variant_call_attributes"]
 * String filter_name_or_code - required - the name or code of the filter to apply
-* String? pipeline_run_id - optional - an identifier for the pipeline run; if not provided, defaults to subject_id + sample_id
+* String? pipeline_run_name - optional - an identifier for the pipeline run; if not provided, defaults to subject_id + sample_id
 * Int timeout_minutes - optional - the maximum time in minutes to wait for the ingest and filter to complete, defaults to 90
 * String gcp_project_id - required - the GCP project to fetch secrets from
 * String workspace_name - required - the name of the current workspace (for secret retrieval)